How to Build Your Business at Wedding Shows (and it's more than what you think)

 Attitude is everything.
 If you feel confident and successful, you’ll appear confident and successful.
 Perception becomes reality.

-When you meet with prospective clients, talk about weddings.
+When meeting with prospective clients, discuss weddings.
 Tell stories about weddings.
 Show photos of weddings and tell stories about the moments in the photos.
 They weren’t there, but you can make them FEEL like they were there.
 Your passion for your craft will come out.
 THIS is your time to shine!

-Don't be afraid to talk money.
+Don’t be afraid to talk money.
 Be confident with your rates.
-If you want to have a "Show Special," fine, but stick to your rates.
-I prefer adding something to the package rather than lowering your price when it comes to this stage of the sales process.
+If you want to have a “Show Special,” fine, but stick to your rates.
+I prefer adding something to the package rather than lowering your price at this stage of the sales process.

 Wedding shows are an opportunity to educate the bride and her mom.
-More than likely, they're new at this, so be the one who teaches them.
-They might book you, or they might not, but YOU will be the authority, and moms don't forget that.
+More than likely, they’re new at this, so be the one who teaches them.
+They might book you, they might not, but YOU will be the authority, and moms, don’t forget that.

-This is your prime chance to let your personality come out.
-At a wedding, you're not the star of the show, but here, at the wedding show, you can be.
-Be funny, be friendly, and let them see the type of person they're entrusting this day with.
+This is a prime opportunity to let your personality come out.
+At a wedding, you’re not the star of the show, but here, at the wedding show, you can be.
+Be funny, be friendly, and let them see the type of person they’re entrusting this day with.

 One huge benefit of being ready early is when the local TV station comes by for a quick LIVE segment (typically before the show opens).
 Your biggest assets are visuals, and the TV segment needs visuals.
 Prepare your elevator pitch in advance so you can be ready when the reporter is looking for a vendor to chat with (and make sure you plug the show).

-Almost every show has an "ask the professionals" segment on stage where folks can ask about planning a wedding.
+Almost every show features an “Ask the professionals” segment on stage, where attendees can ask questions about planning a wedding.
 Volunteer to do this!
 Being on stage in front of everyone as a professional in your industry is worth the price of the entire show.
-While others are in their booth, you get a priceless moment on stage as the authority for wedding photography.
+While your competition is in their booth, you get a priceless moment on stage as the authority for wedding photography.

 NEVER leave early.
 Stay until the very end and possibly even later.
 Many brides don’t like the crowds, so they get there late.
 Be available to them.
 I’ve booked several weddings with brides who just wanted to “pop in for a quick look” but ended up staying and chatting for 30 minutes while all the other vendors were packing up to leave.

-OK, now that you have a solid arsenal of how to prepare for the show itself, let me tell you the real reason WHY you should be attending a wedding show.
+OK, now that you have a solid arsenal of how to prepare for the show itself, let me tell you the real reason WHY you should attend a wedding show.

 The Other Vendors